ikoniqoz/nitrodocs/content/developers/basics/base-controllers.md

 # Base Controllers

-PyroCMS comes with several base controllers to extend that allow you to tap into existing functionality.
-You can extend the PyroCMS base controllers by extending the controller class in your controllers:
+NitroCMS comes with several base controllers to extend that allow you to tap into existing functionality.
+You can extend the NitroCMS base controllers by extending the controller class in your controllers:

 	class Blog extends Public_Controller
 	{